Budget 2020: More support for transformation of workforce, including SkillsFuture top-ups

 “Our aim is to make this a mainstream pathway, with 12 per cent of each cohort going through these pathways, up from 3.5 per cent today,” said Mr Heng.

 Mr Heng added that the Government will “deepen workplace learning capabilities”.
-The National Centre of Excellence for Workplace Learning at Nanyang Polytechnic will expand to two more Institutes of Higher Learning, and benefit more than 1,200 enterprises.
+The National Centre of Excellence for Workplace Learning, now based at Nanyang Polytechnic, will expand to two more Institutes of Higher Learning and benefit more than 1,200 enterprises.

 MID-CAREER WORKERS